f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 as you've seen most of the examples so far have consisted of executing a sequence of REST request to achieve some outcome.

-In this lab we will use a feature in Postman called the **Collection Runner (Runner)** to execute a sequence of REST requests.
+In this lab, we will use a feature in Postman called the **Collection Runner (Runner)** to execute a sequence of REST requests.
 Using the Runner we can rapidly prototype REST requests into an **Imperative Workflow** that can be executed without user intervention.

-The purpose of this exercise is to provide a example of how new workflows can be built from scratch or existing workflows can be modified.
+The purpose of this exercise is to provide an example of how new workflows can be built from scratch or existing workflows can be modified.

 Additionally, we will use some Postman Javascript Tests to programmatically populate environment variables with the output of our workflow.

 Task 1 - Open and Run a Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 The collection we will run in this task will populate some environment
    variables with various data about the BIG-IP system.
-First, lets examine
+First, let's examine
    the Environment Variables that are currently set.
 Click the |image99|\ icon
    in the top right of the Postman window.
 Notice that there are no variables
    starting with the name ``lab1.5_``: